-Decades later, the formula for Eight & Bob has been completely recovered, along with its carefully crafted production process.
-Once again, it has become one of the most exclusive fragrances, preferred by the worlds most elegant men.
+Decades later, the formula for “EIGHT & BOB” has been completely recovered, along with its carefully crafted production process.
+Once again, it has become one of the most exclusive fragrances, preferred by the world’s most elegant men and women.

 In January 1934 Albert Fouquet traveled to Chile at the invitation of the Italian ambassador.
 Besides enjoying the charms of the country, he took advantage of this trip to search the Andes for aromatic plants that would enhance his fragrances.